-This means that a range of almost 350 miles is possible on a charge, or the Performance version can cover the 0-62mph sprint in just 3.2 seconds.
+This means that a range of almost 350 miles is possible on a charge, or the Performance version can cover the 0-62mph sprint in just 3.2 seconds, making it a very worthy candidate in our top 10 electric cars.
 Fitted with a CCS inlet, the Model 3 can either take advantage of the Tesla’s Supercharging network or any other CCS ultra-rapid charger for low recharging times.

 The Kia e-Niro combines mass-market pricing with a long driving range in a spacious family-sized crossover shape.
 As such, it’s one of the best value EVs around, and certainly one of the best for families.

 Capable of driving more than 280 miles on a charge, the e-Niro proves a useful family workhorse that makes light work of covering long distances.
 Ultra-rapid charging at up to 100 kW reduces charging times for the 64 kWh battery, which powers a 150 kW electric motor that’s more than up to the task of shifting the Kia along.

 A former World, European, and UK Car of the Year winner, the I-Pace has a series of gongs to back up its place on this list.
 The I-Pace is quite simply one of the best cars available to buy right now, combining practicality, style, space, range, and charging with Jaguar’s famed driving dynamics which blend comfort and dynamic in equal measure.